survivejs/webpack-book/manuscript/developing/02_development_server.md

 }
 ```

+## Development plugins

+The webpack ecosystem contains many development plugins:

+- [case-sensitive-paths-webpack-plugin](https://www.npmjs.com/package/case-sensitive-paths-webpack-plugin) can be handy when you are developing on mixed environments.
+For example, Windows, Linux, and macOS have different expectations when it comes to path naming.
+- [react-dev-utils](https://www.npmjs.com/package/react-dev-utils) contains webpack utilities developed for Create React App.
+- [webpack-notifier](https://www.npmjs.com/package/webpack-notifier) uses system notifications to let you know of webpack status.

 ## Integrating with servers using middlewares

 In case you are developing your entire project against a Node server without a separate frontend build, then one option is to run webpack using [webpack-dev-middleware](https://www.npmjs.com/package/webpack-dev-middleware).